dyvenia/viadot/README.md

 docker exec -it viadot_testing pip install -e . --user
 ```

-### Databricks integration
-To connect to a Databricks cluster, modify `/.databricks-connect` with the desired values.
-Follow step 2 of this [link](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect) to retrieve the values from the Databricks cluster.

 ## Running tests

 To run tests, log into the container and run pytest: